osrf-migration/srcsim-wiki/controlling_the_arm.md

 ## Starting up the simulation

 The SRC ships with a ROS node that allows you to teleop the R5 from the keyboard.
 This is called the keyboard_teleop node.
-Let’s start up the SRC simulation, and start up the keyboard_teleop node:
+Let’s start up the SRC simulation, and start up the keyboard_teleop node.

 In one terminal, fire up the simulation; note that this tutorial uses qual2.launch, but you can use any other launch file that you choose.
-(IMPORTANT NOTE: the launch file *must* have the grasping arg set to true!)
+Be sure to set both `init` and `grasping_init` to true.

-    $ roslaunch srcsim qual2.launch init:=true
+    $ roslaunch srcsim qual2.launch init:=true grasping_init:=true

 The simulation will launch and will slowly lower the R5 robot to the ground.
 Once the harness has released, the robot is free to move.
 The arm and hand position should look something like the picture below.